metno/py-mmd-tools/.github/pull_request_template.md

 - [ ] All tests are passing
 - [ ] Documentation is complete and understandable

-The checklist is based on the S-ENDA conventions and definition of done.
+The checklist is based on the S-ENDA conventions and definition of done (see https://s-enda-documentation.readthedocs.io/en/latest/general_conventions.html).
 The above points are not necessarily relevant to all contributions.
 In that case, please add a short explanation to help the reviewer.